sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Now that you have created a new node, follow the steps below to deploy it into the Fire Server:

   * Create a jar file with ``mvn clean package``
-  * Copy the jar file created in the previous step (target/writing-new-node-3.1.0.jar) into ``fire-user-lib`` directory of Fire Insights.
+  * Copy the jar file created in the previous step (target/writing-new-node-3.1.0.jar) into ``fire-user-lib`` directory of Sparkflows.
   * Place the JSON file for the new node under the ``nodes`` directory.
   * ``Restart`` the Fire Server.